"La Rivista di Engramma (open access)" ISSN 1826-901X

 V. GRAPHIC CONSISTENCY

-♦ Only two types of quotation marks are allowed:
+♦ Only two types of quotation marks are permitted:

-– Double quotation marks < “ ” > for direct text quotations;
+– Double quotation marks < “ ” > for direct quotations;

-– Single quotation marks < ‘ ’ > for emphasis or to highlight a single term.
+– Single quotation marks < ‘ ’ > for individual terms or for emphasis.

 VI.
 QUOTATIONS

-♦ Preferably, everything should be quoted in its original language and be accompanied by a translation;
+♦ Quotations should preferably be given in the original language, accompanied by a translation;

 VI.1 REFERENCES TO ANCIENT TEXTS OR AUTHORS